New Keyboard Shield

 The Kconfig.defconfig

-that usually has a new default value set here is the ZMK_KEYBOARD_NAME
+One main item that usually has a new default value set here is the ZMK_KEYBOARD_NAME

-which controls the display name of the device over USB and BLE.
+value, which controls the display name of the device over USB and BLE.

 The updated new default values should always be wrapped inside a conditional on the shield config name defined in the Kconfig.shield

-if SHIELD_MY_BOARD
+if SHIELD_MY_KEYBOARD

 config ZMK_KEYBOARD_NAME

-default "My Board"
+default "My Keyboard"

 endif

-if SHIELD_MY_BOARD_LEFT
+if SHIELD_MY_KEYBOARD_LEFT

 config ZMK_KEYBOARD_NAME

-default "My Board"
+default "My Keyboard"

 config ZMK_SPLIT_ROLE_CENTRAL